PoldiChen/know-about-me/README.md

 # know-about-me
-constructed by Spring Boot and Material UI.
+constructed by React and Material UI.